-The average balance transfer fee for credit cards is 2.44%.
-A balance transfer fee is a charge that a cardholder typically must pay when they transfer a debt to a credit card, and it’s usually a small percentage of the transaction amount or a small fixed cost, whichever is higher.
+The average balance transfer fee for credit cards is 2.53%.
+A balance transfer fee is a charge that a cardholder typically must pay when they transfer debt to a credit card.
+This charge is usually a small percentage of the transaction amount or a small fixed cost, whichever is higher.
 For large transfers, the percentage fee will almost always be higher, since the fixed cost is usually only $5 or $10.

 A balance transfer is a good idea if you need months to pay off high-interest debt and you are able to qualify for a 0% balance transfer credit card deal.
 Most balance transfer cards require a 700+ credit score, and most also have high regular APRs, making it important to repay what you owe before the 0% period ends.
 You generally need good credit or better to get a 0% balance transfer credit card.
 Most balance transfer cards have very high regular APRs, making it important to repay what you owe before the 0% period ends.… read full answer